 - Pick up a pack of polystyrene starfishes from the hobby store or order online.
-You will need acrylic paint as watercolours don’t adhere well to polystyrene.
+You will need acrylic paint as watercolors don’t adhere well to polystyrene.

-- Start painting from the centre-out.
-Santa’s suit is red so paint the centre of the starfish all the way to half the length of the arms in red using a paintbrush.
+- Start painting from the center-out.
+Santa’s suit is red so paint the center of the starfish all the way to half the length of the arms in red using a paintbrush.
 Be sure to paint in the gaps between the polystyrene beads as well to get a uniform finish.
 Set it aside to dry for a few hours.

-- Pick up white paint and colour half of the arms with it to form the white sleeves of Santa’s suit.
+- Pick up white paint and color half of the arms with it to form the white sleeves of Santa’s suit.

-- Use a peach colour on the ends of four arms consecutively to make the arms and legs.
-The final arm gets a red paint at the tip to make the hat.
+- Use a peach color on the ends of four arms consecutively to make the arms and legs.
+The final arm gets red paint at the tip to make the hat.
 Allow it to dry for a while.

 - You can throw in your own creative ideas to make it look more realistic.